NetLander

-The Orbiter's mission was to take pictures from orbit, explore Mars' atmosphere and relay information and images from the Netlanders.
+The Orbiter's mission was to take pictures from orbit, explore Mars's atmosphere and relay information and images from the Netlanders.

-The MetNet multi-lander mission to Mars is based on the legacy of NetLander.
-MetNet is scheduled for launches in 2011–2019.
+The MetNet multi-lander mission to Mars was based on the legacy of NetLander, and was planned to launch in 2011–2019.
 The NetLander design has been examined as the basis for a small Solar System body lander, such as a comet.